HemendraKhatik/FlackApp/README.md

  ```
  flask run
  ```

 ## How to contribute
- 1. Make a Fork
+ 1. Make a Fork.
- 2. Clone the repository to your local desktop
+ 2. Clone the repository to your local desktop.
  ```
  git clone paste_link_you_copied
  ```
- 3. Create a new branch (It's necessary)
+ 3. Create a new branch (It's necessary).
  ```
  git checkout -b branchName
  ```
- 4. Make changes and Add to Staging here
+ 4. Make changes and Add to Staging here.
  ```
  git add .
  ```
- 5. Commit changes
+ 5. Commit changes.
  ```
  git commit -m "Message you want to write"
  ```
- * Always write the message short and easy to understand (ideally 3 to 5 words)
+ * Always write the message short and easy to understand (ideally 3 to 5 words).
- 6. Push the changes so that Pull request will be generated
+ 6. Push the changes so that Pull request will be generated.
  ```
  git push -u origin branchName
  ```
- 7. Make PR
+ 7. Make PR.
- 8. Commits should be descriptive
+ 8. Commits should be descriptive.
- 9. Try to minimize conflicts
+ 9. Try to minimize conflicts.
- 10. Follow these steps only after you have Git installed in your system
+ 10. Follow these steps only after you have Git installed in your system.

 ## Where to contribute
  1. UX/UI